 If I am placed on academic suspension, what happens to the classes I have already enrolled in for future semesters?

-If you have already enrolled for future semesters, your classes will be dropped when placed on suspension.
+If you have already enrolled for future semesters, your classes will be dropped when placed on academic suspension.

 Do I have the right to appeal the suspension?